AdaCore/gnatstudio/docs/users_guide/extending.rst

-When deploying templates, GNAT Studio copies all files and directories present in the directory containing the template description file (except the Python file indicated as :func:`post_hook` and the template description file itself) into the destination directory chosen by the user.
+When deploying templates, GNAT Studio copies all files and directories present in the directory containing the template description file (except the Python file indicated as :func:`script` and the template description file itself) into the destination directory chosen by the user.

 As it deploys templates, GNAT Studio replaces strings of the form